x25today/voipwardialer/README.md

 To try VoIP Wardialer at this stage of development check it out [INSTALL.md](https://github.com/x25today/voipwardialer/blob/master/INSTALL.md)

-LIMITATIONS: It needs tuning and fixing on the channel quality for proper DSP Modem operations (probably echo cancellation and noise suppression) as modem carriers does not always CONNECT

 It's actually usable as a command line tool:

 ```bash